 with $G_{m^2}$ given in Eq.~\eqref{eq:freeprop}.
 The expressions of the various masses and coefficients exactly agree, with the identifications $c_+=c^\varphi_1$, $c_-=c^\varphi_3$, $m_+^2= \Lambda_{1,1}$, $m_-^2= \Lambda_{3,1}$, and with the rescaling \eqref{eq:rescaling}, that is,\footnote{In particular, the quantity named $\bar\lambda$ in Ref.~\cite{Gautier:2013aoa} is the same as here.}

 We now come to the two-loop correction to the $\ev{\chi\chi}$ correlator, given by the two diagrams in Fig.~\ref{fig:twobubbles}.
-The diagram (e) simply corresponds to the effect of the one-loop mass renormalisation of one propagator line (the same is true for the diagram (c) of Fig.~\ref{fig:perturbative}) and can be easily computed.
+The diagram (a) simply corresponds to the effect of the one-loop mass renormalization of one propagator line [the same is true for the diagram (b) of Fig.~\ref{fig:perturbative}] and can be easily computed.
 Equivalently, we can treat this diagram with the following trick \cite{Gautier:2013aoa,Gautier:2015pca}.
-We implicitly include it in the one-loop diagram (a) of Fig.~\ref{fig:onebubble} by using effective propagator lines with an effective mass $M$.
+We implicitly include it in the one-loop diagram of Fig.~\ref{fig:onebubble} by using effective propagator lines with an effective mass $M$.
 We then replace the latter by its expression \eqref{eq:renormmass} and systematically expand at the relevant order of approximation.